booping

 - Quick start — install the plugin, run

-~/Claude/{project}/: what every file and directory is for. - /groom — spec a sprint, with cross-validation and the user-approval gate.
+~/Claude/{project}/: what every file and directory is for. - groom playbook — spec a sprint, with cross-review and the user-approval gate.

-- /develop — claim a ready plan and execute milestones.
+- develop playbook — claim a ready plan and execute milestones.

-- /retro — capture what actually shipped vs. the spec.
+/playbook code-review: stack-aware review of a confirmed scope, recorded undercodereviews/. - retro playbook — capture what actually shipped vs. the spec.

-- /learn — fold retro findings into durable rules.
+- learn playbook — fold retro findings into durable rules.